 What is a Calico Maine Coon cat?
-Well, if you’ve ever seen one then you automatically know that it is easy to fall in love with the gorgeous coat of a calico Maine Coon.
-Many people hope to adopt a cat with this elegant and attractive coloration.
-If you are as enamored with this gorgeous Maine Coon pattern as I am, you’re probably just as curious as I was to learn more.
+Well, if you have ever seen one then you automatically know that it is easy to fall in love with the gorgeous coat of a calico Maine Coon.

 While Maine Coons come in a variety of patterns, including tortoiseshell, solid, and tabby, calico Maine Coons are one of the most sought after.
 The base color of a calico Maine Coon’s coat is white, with distinctive patches of red and black, although the intensity of these reds and blacks can vary depending on the breeding.